Go Back

 PREPARATION

-• In a large bowl, mix the white almond powder, raw almond powder, icing sugar, finely chopped candied orange and lemon peel, four-spice blend, and softened butter.
+• In a large bowl, combine almond flour, unblanched almond meal, sugar, finely chopped candied orange and lemon peel, allspice mix or cinnamon, and softened butter.

-• Add the egg white gradually, mixing it in as you go.
+• Add the egg white gradually, mixing with each addition.
 The dough should be soft but not sticky.

-• Knead the dough for 3 to 5 minutes until smooth.
-It should become smooth and elastic.
+• Knead the dough for 3 to 5 minutes, until smooth and slightly elastic.

-• Cut out stars and place them on a baking sheet lined with buttered parchment paper.
+• Cut out stars using a cookie cutter, then place them on a baking sheet lined with parchment paper.

-• The cookies should be lightly browned.
-Remove from the oven with a metal spatula and place on a wire rack.
-Allow to cool.
+• Carefully remove the cookies from the oven with a metal spatula, then place on a wire rack.

-• Prepare the glaze.
-Mix powdered sugar with a little egg white and lemon juice.
-Mix well before adding a little more egg white.
-Stirring vigorously liquefies the glaze.
-You should achieve a glaze that forms a ribbon and flows slowly in the bowl.
+• Mix powdered sugar with a little egg white and lemon juice.
+Mix well, gradually adding a little more egg white.
+The icing will liquefy as you mix vigorously.
+You want a ribbon-like glaze that flows slowly into the bowl.

-• Place in a piping bag, then make a small hole in the bag.
-You can use a bag with a special royal icing tip.
-Outline the cookies before filling the center.
-Spread with a skewer.
+• Place in a piping bag and make a small hole in the bag.
+You can buy a piping bag with a special royal icing tip.
+Outline the cookies before filling the center, then spread with a skewer.

-• Place on wire rack and let dry before storing in the box.
-You can double the line around the edge of the cookie and leave the center empty, then decorate the 4 corners of the star with sugar pearls for an extra touch of elegance.
+• Place the Christmas stars on a wire rack and allow to dry before storing in a tin.
+You can also decorate them differently: double the line around the edge of the cookie, leaving the center empty, then decorate the four corners of the star with multicolored sugar pearls.

-• I hope you enjoy this recipe for Zimtsterne Cinnamon Star Cookies and want to try them.
-They are melt-in-the-mouth, soft and crunchy with the icing.
+• I hope you enjoy this recipe for gluten-free cinnamon almond Christmas stars and feel inspired to give it a try.
+These cookies are a true delight: soft and melt-in-your-mouth, with a slightly crackly texture from the icing.